jinyus/dart_beacon/state_beacon/README.md

 Can be transformed into a future with `myFutureBeacon.toFuture()` This can useful when a DerivedFutureBeacon depends on another DerivedFutureBeacon.
-This functionality is also availabe to regular FutureBeacons and StreamBeacons.
+This functionality is also available to regular FutureBeacons and StreamBeacons.

 ```dart
 var count = Beacon.writable(0);